keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 {% include "./multi-stage-delivery-using-gitops/argo-apps.yaml" %}
 ```

-The manifest above contains the definition for the two ArgoCD
+The manifest above contains the definition for the two ArgoCD applications
-applications which both point to the Helm charts mentioned earlier.
+each of which points to one of the helm charts mentioned earlier.
 In addition to that, the `$ARGOCD_APP_REVISION` environment variable
 is used to get access to the git commit ID that triggered
 a new deployment of our applications.